mahfuj-rahman/Corom-Browser/README.md

 # Corom-Browser
-”Corom Browser” is known as Google Chrome killer, new in the market committed to pro- viding better performance to internet users all over the world.
+”Corom Browser” is known as Google Chrome killer, new in the market committed to provide better performance to internet users all over the world.
 This browser is specially  designed for the low-configured PC as this browser uses fewer resources compared to most of the browsers available in the market right now.

 To run this program first install this two modules by using these commands: